How To Avoid Eye Problems In Dogs

 Like our own, our dog's eyesight is very precious.
-It's essential to be observant and recognize the signs of eye problems in our dogs at an early stage, before they have a chance to become a real problem.
+It's essential to be observant and recognise the signs of eye problems in our dogs at an early stage, before they have a chance to become a real problem.

 the above signs in your pet, take him to see his vet without delay.

 The sooner your vet takes a look at your dog, the better.
 Please don't wait a couple of days to 'see if it clears up' and don't

-try to diagnose the symptoms yourself, leave that to the professionals.
+try to diagnose the symptoms yourself; leave that to the professionals.

 Photo Credits for Preventing Eye Problems in Dogs: